-These standards have been adopted by the Company and did not have a material impact on these financial statements, except for the adoption of "IFRS 17 Insurance contracts".
+These standards did not have a material impact on these financial statements.

 Standards issued but not yet effective

 The impact of the new standards, interpretations and amendments that are issued, but not yet effective, up to the date of issuance of the Company's financial statements are disclosed below.
 The Company intends to adopt these standards, if applicable, when they become effective.